 My post on Kylo Ren got quite a bit of traction two weeks ago.
 It sparked an interesting discussion in the comments and I’ve learned that some people really, really don’t like him.

-I also learned that in the novelization of The Force Awakens, Kylo Ren and Snoke are aware that Vader turned to the dark side at the end of ROTJ.
+I also learned that in the novelization of The Force Awakens, Kylo Ren and Snoke are aware that Vader turned to the light side at the end of ROTJ.
 I assumed they didn’t, or at least Kylo Ren didn’t, because I couldn’t imagine why Kylo would be so obsessed with Vader if he knows he ended up on the light side of the Force.